 Just make sure that you don’t ice before your run.
 Icing decreases pain and inflammation, which is what you want to recover quickly.
 Also, make sure that you aren’t icing for too long.
 You’ll likely want to do at least 5 minutes, but the limit is 20 minutes unless you want to risk frostbite.

-A great way to get your legs back to normal is to take a hot bath.
+Ice bath not getting you excited?
+A hot bath is also a great way to get your legs back to normal.
 The water warms your muscles and makes them relax.
 Although you still can get some benefit from a hot shower, it’s not as good as a bath.

 If you decide to ice your feet or take an ice bath, don’t rush to take a hot shower after.
 You want your body to gradually cool down and gradually heat back up.
 I typically ice my feet, wander around for a little bit around the house, and then take a brief hot shower.
 It’s worked well for me, although you should obviously figure out what works for you.

-While supplements are not necessary for runners, you can get the nutrients you need through natural ingredients—“eat the colors of the rainbow”—some runners like to use them.
+Supplements are not necessary for runners, because you can get the nutrients you need through natural ingredients “Eat the colors of the rainbow” is a good guide to food, whether for recovery or anything else.
+Still, some runners like to use them.
 Certainly, if you’re deficient in a particular area, a supplement can be a great idea.

 For example, if you live in an area where there isn’t a lot of sun in the winter, you might be vitamin D deficient and more susceptible to fractures.
 If you’re not able to get vitamin D in your diet from natural foods (or if you need more), a supplement might be a good option.

-The short answer is yes, alcohol slows recovery.
-You do not want to consume alcohol too quickly after a workout because it will contribute to dehydration, impact your body’s ability to resynthesize glycogen stores, and has the opposite impact of icing, which reduces swelling and bleeding.
+One short answer is yes, alcohol slows recovery.
+Another short answer is that a beer is a fine beverage option after a run.
+In other words, use common sense and practice moderation if you like a drink after a hard workout.
+You do not want to consume too much alcohol too quickly after a workout, because it will contribute to dehydration, impact your body’s ability to resynthesize glycogen stores, and has the opposite impact of icing, which reduces swelling and bleeding.